"Dynamical" interactions and gauge invariance: Introduction of the external field

-It may be reasonable to introduce an external field directly into the Poincar\'e algebra which can be applied to classically understand the elementary particle.
+Because of the arguments given earlier, it may be reasonable to introduce the external field directly into the Poincar\'e algebra.
 To do so one has to transform the generators of the Poincar\'e group to be dependent on the external field in such a way that the new, field-dependent generators obey the commutation relations~(\ref{eq08}).
-As it was proposed by Chakrabarti~\cite{Chakrabarti:1968zz} and Beers and Nickle~\cite{Beers:1972xt}, the simplest way to build such a field dependent algebra is to introduce the external field by a nonsingular transformation
+As proposed by Chakrabarti~\cite{Chakrabarti:1968zz} and Beers and Nickle~\cite{Beers:1972xt}, the simplest way to build such a field-dependent algebra is to introduce the external field by a nonsingular transformation

 More explicitely, the transformed operators